UniversityMLCampJeju/2020/README.md

 - Undergraduate and/or graduate students
 - **Must stay in Jeju Island from August 19 to August 28 (10 days).**
 - Weekday camp programs from 10 AM to 6 PM and free time during the weekend
-- Understanding of machine learning frameworks or blockchain, and the ability for implementation using programming languages
+- Understanding of machine learning frameworks and/or blockchain, and the ability for implementation using programming languages
 - Basic communication skills in English(preferred), Korean can also be accepted.
 - **Clear personal project description on what they want to develop in the camp**
 - Producing practical applications of machine learning and/or blockchain